-The following then is an attempt to categorize some these dimensions of wellness, and to link them with information and resources in order to offer students another way to navigate on their quest for balance and wellbeing.
+The following is an attempt to categorize some of the dimensions of wellness and to link them with campus information and resources in order to offer students another way to navigate on their quest for balance and wellbeing.
 This is not an exhaustive list, but we hope that it is a helpful start…

 The nurturing of our physical health is achieved though a variety of ways.
 Exercise, eating well, hygiene, regular checkups, and responsible decisions about drinking, drug use, sex etc. all impact our physical wellness.